ttyS0/gsoc-lablua-lldb-scripted-watchpoints/drafts/lua-reference.rst

    ..> return false
    ..> quit

-The breakpoint command add command above attaches a python script to breakpoint 1.
+The breakpoint command add command above attaches a Lua script to breakpoint 1.
 To remove the breakpoint command:

 ::

    (lldb) breakpoint command delete 1

-Using the python api's to create custom breakpoints
+Using the Lua api's to create custom breakpoints
 ---------------------------------------------------

-Another use of the Python API's in lldb is to create a custom breakpoint resolver.
+Another use of the Lua API's in lldb is to create a custom breakpoint resolver.
 This facility was added in r342259.

 It allows you to provide the algorithm which will be used in the breakpoint's